 From what I hear they have moved camps as well.
 Actually, it was during our trek that they receive the notice from the government that they had to move camp.
 Hopefully the new location is just as good as the one we experienced.

 PS - There is not much to see or do in Sandakan.
-I heard Turtle Island is nice, but that was way out of our budget. about 7 years ago
+I heard Turtle Island is nice, but that was way out of our budget. over 10 years ago

 I'm currently travelling around Sabah and will be going to Sarawak next.
 Not sure if you're planning on slumming it or going the luxury route, but nevertheless, have a high budget for activities here as I have been quite surprised by how expensive most of the activites have been.
 In KK we stayed at Xplorer Backpackers and have been very satisfied with it.
 In KK, the Sabah State Museum is worth a visit, you'll get good info about Sabah's history and it's tribes, flora and fauna.
 The Tungku Abdul Rahman islands are a cheap day trip and are nice if you just want to lounge by the beach.
 If you have time, you may want to check out Pulau Tiga where they filmed a Survivor season.
 We weren't able to go but have heard good things about it.
 From KK you can also do a white water rafting day trip.